nolan-meyer1/ThemePark-Application/README.md

 This is what parses the object gotten from the Weather API. (https://openweathermap.org/).
 #### getQuery
 This method returns a JSONPath query string, that is used to select all elements within the JSON structure.
+#### convertData(JSONArray list)
+This method is converts raw JSON weather data into a structured object.

 ----------------------------------------------------------------------------